problame/documentation/scraper_rules.rst

 When an article contains only an extract of the content, you could fetch the original web page and apply a set of rules to get relevant contents.

-Miniflux use CSS selectors for custom rules.
+Miniflux uses CSS selectors for custom rules.
 These custom rules can be saved in the feed properties (Select a feed and click on edit).

 Examples